mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system.generator.output.active
 system.generator.output.reactive
 ```
-Similar to buses and branches, the input units can be changed to units other than per-units and radians using different macros.
+Similar to buses and branches, the input units can be changed to units other than per-units using different macros.

 !!! note "Info"
     It is recommended to refer to the documentation for the [`addGenerator!`](@ref addGenerator!) function, which explains all the keywords used in the function.